Here are 7 smart uses for mason jars that you’re sure to love!

 - Now on the outer piece (the rim) you will need to make a line of hot glue.
 Press the fabric covered section of the lid into the outer piece and let it dry.

-Cookie or Soup Gift Jar
+Mason Jar Cookie or Soup Gift

-This is a simple gift idea that can look beautiful when everything is carefully put layered in a mason jar.
+This is a simple gift idea that can look beautiful when everything is carefully layered in a mason jar.
 The best way to layer the ingredients for chocolate chip cookies, for example, is to start with an ingredient like flour and add the other white ingredients like baking soda, baking powder and salt which will mix in with the flour.
 Next, add the quick oats or M&Ms or chocolate chips.
 Finally, add the brown sugar and/or white sugar.
 Tie a ribbon around the top of the jar and add a tag with the directions on what wet ingredients they will need and directions on how to bake the cookies.

 For the soups you can add different beans or noodles and other spices and dry ingredients the soup calls for.
 Again, layer the ingredients in a way that it looks visually appealing.
-Don’t instructions on how to cook the soup.
+Don’t forget the instructions on how to cook the soup.

 Mason jars make great little gift containers for things like a DIY manicure kit.
 Just get all the manicure must-haves like a few different shades of nail polish and some nail art supplies.
-You can find some super cute nail art supplies at dollar stores.
+You can find some super cute nail art supplies at dollar stores or Amazon.
 Take everything out of the packages so it will fit into the jar better.
 Then, to fancy it up a bit, wrap some of the smaller items in tissue paper and tie it shut with a little thin ribbon or twine.
 Add a few cotton swabs and cotton balls and you have your manicure in a jar all ready to give as a wonderful gift!